Generating Credentials

 Navigate to **All > Organization > Users**.
 Select **New** from the upper right corner.
 Fill in the required fields, making sure to select the **Internal Integration User** field.

 Once the user is created, select it from the list of all users.
-In the **Roles** tab, select **Edit...** and assign the custom role from step 3 plus the collections from the tables and scenario tabs above—typically `itil`, `itil_admin`, `snc_internal`, and `personalize_decision_table_input`, plus any optional collections when they apply (for example `sn_si.manager` for SIR).
-See [Roles for ITSM incidents (REST API key path)](#roles-for-itsm-incidents-rest-api-key-path) when choosing bundles.
+In the **Roles** tab, select **Edit...** and assign the custom role from step 3 plus the collections from the role-assignment tables above—typically `itil`, `itil_admin`, `snc_internal`, and `personalize_decision_table_input`, plus any optional collections when they apply.

 ### 5. Create the Inbound Authentication Profile